AutomobilePOMDP/ParallelExperiment/README.md

 7. ParallelExperiment has no more output.
 Data will be saved automatically in a csv file.
 8. belief_updater can be a function which take in the POMDP model and output a belief updater.
 9. Provide an interface for initializing param with POMDP models.
 All you need to do is to implement a `param_init(model, param::P)` function where `P` is the type of objects you want initialize.
 The parameter with be initialized every time the POMDP model changed.
+10. `domain_queue_length` will determine the number of domains initialized in parallel at once.

 ## Installation
 ```bash